Alice Crocker Lloyd: Commitment to nursing and war efforts

 Lloyd was involved in the war efforts during WWII.
 She was appointed to the State's Advisory committee for the Women's Army Corps and to two national committees for the U.S. Navy: the special committee on college women students and the war, and the advisory education council on women's services.
 She was awarded the Navy's certificate of recognition.

 She also often spoke to nursing students about their duties not only to the country and soldiers under their care, but to themselves.
 In a speech given to nursing students she remarked:

 "It is important that you have outside interests, but it is even more important that you have great interest in your profession, that you see it on the high plane where it belongs in order that you may have pride in it.
 I am interested in education because it is the only hope in a democratic country like ours.
 The striving of man for an education is an effort on his part to understand better the universe in which he lives."

-Death
+Death and legacy

 Lloyd died at her home at the age of 56 on March 3, 1950, after suffering from a long-term illness.
 She was survived by her mother, sister and two brothers.
-Following her death, the new women's residence hall constructed during her time as Dean was named in her honor.

-Legacy

 Many people dedicated their time to creating memorials and funds in Lloyd's name after her death.
+Narratives preserved in university archives highlight how women students frequently depended on administrators such as Lloyd for guidance, advocacy, and community during periods when coeducational institutions were still adapting to women’s needs.
+Alice Lloyd Hall at the University of Michigan was named in recognition of her contributions to women’s student life, and the hall’s emphasis on community and academic engagement reflects values associated with her leadership.
+The university’s “Living in History” project highlights Lloyd’s influence on the development of women’s educational opportunities and documents her commemoration through campus buildings.

 Mary T. Bromage spent significant time on a biography of Lloyd to be included in A Biographical Dictionary.